dotnet/android/Documentation/guides/BuildProcess.md

 [binutils]: https://android.googlesource.com/toolchain/binutils/

+-   **AndroidBoundExceptionType** &ndash; A string value which specifies how exceptions should be propagated when a Xamarin.Android-provided type implements a .NET type or interface in terms of Java types, for example `Android.Runtime.InputStreamInvoker` and `System.IO.Stream`, or `Android.Runtime.JavaDictionary` and `System.Collections.IDictionary`.

+    -   `Java`: The original Java exception type is propagated as-is.

+        This means that e.g. `InputStreamInvoker` does not property implement the `System.IO.Stream` API, as e.g. `Java.IO.IOException` may be thrown from `Stream.Read()` instead of `System.IO.IOException`.

+        This corresponds to exception propagation behavior in all releases of Xamarin.Android prior to 10.2.

+        This is the default value in Xamarin.Android 10.2.

+    -   `System`: The original Java exception type is caught and wrapped in an appropriate .NET exception type.

+        This means that e.g. `InputStreamInvoker` properly implements `System.IO.Stream`, and `Stream.Read()` will *not* throw `Java.IO.IOException` instances.
+(It may instead throw a `System.IO.IOException` which has a `Java.IO.IOException` as the `Exception.InnerException` value.)

+        This will become the default value in Xamarin.Android 11.0.

+    Added in Xamarin.Android 10.2.

 -   **AndroidBuildApplicationPackage** &ndash; A boolean value that indicates whether to create and sign the package (.apk).
 Setting this value to `True` is equivalent to using the